Ruins by the Shore

 Belinda O'Hooley and Heidi Tidow sang Ruins by the Shore on their 2014 CD The Hum.

 Ollie King sang Ruins by the Shore in 2017 on his CD Diffractions.
-He commented in his liner notes:
+He noted:

 Nic Jones has been one of my musical heroes ever since I heard Penguin Eggs at the age of 12.
 This is one of his self-penned songs, a song that reflects on the fragile and temporal nature of humanity.